 Navigating Smoking and Mental Health

-In recent years, scientific research concluded that smoking has a profound impact on people suffering from anxiety, depression and cognitive decline.
+In recent years, scientific research has concluded that smoking has a profound impact on people suffering from anxiety, depression and cognitive decline.

 Stop Smoking London has put together a guide detailing everything you need to know when it comes to smoking and mental health – as well as access to free resources and helpful information.